alexa-samples/skill-sample-python-colorpicker/instructions/6-publication.md

 13. **Provide testing instructions.** Testing instructions give you an opportunity to explain your skill, and any special or possibly confusing features, to the certification team.
 A value is required in this box.

+	* Since this skill is not using Account Linking, you don’t need to provide ‘Username’ and ‘Password’ for testing the skill.

 	* Since you are using our Sample, make sure to add a sentence to your Testing Instructions referencing the Sample you used.
 For example:

            ```